Discord-Botify/botify-server/README.md

 Every internet application needs an API to provide functionality.
 That's the code in this repository.
 Our server code handles API requests for our user interfaces, which currently include a website and a text-controlled Discord bot.
 Also, it manages our application's database

 ## Do you use any dependecies?
 Well I'm not trying to reinvent the wheel!
-Our Discord bot uses Discord's own bot API, called [JDA](https://github.com/DV8FromTheWorld/JDA).
+Our Discord bot uses Discord's own bot SDK, called [JDA](https://github.com/DV8FromTheWorld/JDA).
 Our API is made using [spark-java](http://sparkjava.com/).
 The last big one is an [API wrapper for Spotify](https://github.com/thelinmichael/spotify-web-api-java).
 Of course, there's a bunch of other dependencies sprinkled throughout.

 ## Sounds about normal, what's cool about it though?
 If you're here to learn something new about Discord bots or the Spotify API, take a look through our code.
 If you're here as an employer (*wink, wink*) I'm glad to have you as well.
 Either way, keep reading for a more in-depth look at how it all works